yuschick/horologist/README.md

 - [ ] Provide mono-pusher chronograph support
   - [ ] Provide tachymeter support (maybe)
   - Likely an array of dials, again, with custom properties to determine their rate of movement
-- [ ] Provide split-disc functionality for the date
-  - Supply one disc for the tenths and another for ones
 - [ ] Include additional moonphase positions for more accurate rotation based on the returned numeric value
 - [ ] Allow passing an ID into the master Watch class
 - [ ] Rebuild TickTock site in React (Like I should have done in the first place)